Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 Will this get me out of the lowest bronze division and up into a higher rank?

-Then when people saw this and having the same question, could see that the League of Legends video offered tips for bronze players and it was the same kind of question other people hadn’t even thought to ask, and yet got excited about watching the video for it.
+Then when people saw this and had the same question, could see that the League of Legends video offered tips for bronze players and it was the same kind of question other people hadn’t even thought to ask, and yet got excited about watching the video for it.

 There was no video like this out there.
 It’s not that people hadn’t hired a League of Legends coach before, as far as I can see no one.